-Given the high heterogeneity that characterizes the landscape of most Annex-1 Parties, the estimation of GHG emissions and removals from the Land Use, Land-Use Change and Forestry (LULUCF) sector typically represents one of the most challenging aspects of the national GHG inventories.
-This is witnessed also by the fact that, based on the information submitted annually to UNFCCC72, it emerges that the LULUCF sector of many Annex-1 Parties is still not fully complete (in terms of categories and carbon pools), and that uncertainties are still rather high.
-However, it should be also considered that, given the reporting requirements under the Kyoto Protocol (from 2010), significant improvements are ongoing.
+Given the high heterogeneity that characterizes the landscape of most Annex-1 Parties, the estimation of GHG emissions and removals from the Land Use, Land Use Change and Forestry (LULUCF) sector typically represents one of the most challenging aspects of the national GHG inventories.
+This is witnessed also by the fact that, based on the information submitted annually to UNFCCC68, it emerges that the LULUCF sector of most Annex-1 Parties is still not fully complete (in terms of categories and carbon pools), and that uncertainties are still rather high.
+However, it should be also considered that, given the imminent reporting under the Kyoto Protocol (from 2010), significant improvements will likely occur in coming years.